George Floyd protests in Columbus, Ohio: May 30

 In the morning of May 30, business owners began to clean up their vandalized businesses.
 One business reported that they hadn't had a problem with vandalism like this in their 40 years of operating.
 Bricks, rocks, pieces of granite, water bottles, and other debris lined the streets, while few storefronts were left untouched.
 Most windows were smashed, with graffiti on signs, walls, and windows across downtown.
 Milestone 229, at Bicentennial Park, had planned to reopen June 1, though the building was looted, stifling their reopening plans and causing significant damage.
 As well, it was announced in the morning that COTA, the city's local transit agency, would reroute all of its buses on May 30 around downtown, with no buses traveling through the affected areas.

 Thousands of protesters continued demonstrating beginning at 10 a.m. at the Ohio Statehouse, relatively peacefully yet still tense.
 Protesters were estimated at 2,000 people, more than previous days.
 Police aggression was reported, including pepper spraying, tear gas, and shoving people to the ground.
 Some politicians were with protesters early in the day, including Ohio U.S. Representative Joyce Beatty, Columbus City Council President Shannon Hardin, and Franklin County Commissioner Kevin Boyce.
 The three were hit with pepper spray by police around noon.
 At about 1:30 p.m., the city of Columbus issued an emergency declaration, advising people to avoid the area.

 By 3 p.m., Governor Mike DeWine called in the Ohio National Guard, with Ohio Highway Patrol officers to help with law enforcement.
-Police have been unable to respond to regular calls due to the protests.
+Police were unable to respond to regular calls due to the protests.
 Mayor Andrew Ginther declared a curfew for 10 p.m. to 6 a.m. until things calm down, with any violators subject to arrest.
 The curfew excludes emergency services, news media, people traveling directly to or from work, and people seeking care, in dangerous circumstances, or experiencing homelessness.
 All downtown streets were indefinitely closed to non-emergency traffic at 6 p.m.
-The curfew and the city's state of emergency are believed to be the first in 50 years, since Mayor Sensenbrenner imposed a curfew in 1970 during violent protests at the Ohio State University campus.
+The curfew and the city's state of emergency were believed to be the first in 50 years, since Mayor Sensenbrenner imposed a curfew in 1970 during violent protests at the Ohio State University campus.

 Protests into the night involved demonstrators throwing items including rocks, water bottles, a traffic cone, a bottle of urine, and a bag of rocks.
 Around 9:35 p.m., the city responded to a trash fire at a construction site downtown, near where protests were held.
 The curfew went into effect for the first time at 10 p.m. on May 30.
 59 people were arrested following the May 30 protests.